School of Creative Industries

 • Interact with culturally diverse stakeholders or constituents to negotiate positive outcomes in challenging situations for all the parties involved, following ethical and professional principles.

-• Apply technical knowledge of ICTs to the process of planning and managing organisational outcomes, as well as well as to the production of media content for new media/digital platforms.
+• Apply technical knowledge of ICTs to the process of planning and managing organisational outcomes, as well as to the production of media content for new media/digital platforms.

 • Carry out academic research demonstrating sufficient knowledge of the subject and originality.